PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:7840cf4c0c
 ## Identify Categorical Values

+An online car broker wants to understand what car features influence customer car ratings on their site.
+Customers rate cars as unaccpetable, acceptable, very good, and good.
+The `cars` dataset captures customer ratings and other car features.
+The goal is to run a decision tree model at the end of this section to find out what car features influence better ratings for cars.
+Initially, the `car` dataset must be cleaned before the model may be completed.

 **Categorical variables** are used to describe everything around us.
 For example, categorical variables that describe people are:
 - gender,
 - occupation,